Bush Walking & Trails

 Located on the southern fringe of metropolitan Sydney, Royal National Park is the second oldest national park in the world, offering spectacular scenery from sub-tropical rainforests and sandstone heathlands, to dramatic coastal cliffs and unspoilt ocean beaches.

-Royal is home to many great walks that hug the park’s coastline, taking you along the cliffs, beaches and escarpments ranging from 1km (suggested time 30 minutes) to 26km (suggested time 2 days).
+Royal is home to many great bush walks that hug the park’s coastline, taking you along the cliffs, beaches and escarpments ranging from 1km (suggested time 30 minutes) to 26km (suggested time 2 days).

-There are several Tour Operators who offer guided day and overnight walks of Royal National Park.
+There are several Tour Operators who offer guided day and overnight bush walks of Royal National Park.
 Visit the website for more information.

 Illawarra Escarpment & surrounds